nicfel/AIM-Tutorial/README.md

 ### Set the clock model (Clock Model)

 Since we have all sequences sampled at the present and no calibration, we do not have any information of time to estimate the clock rate.
 This means that none of our estimates will be in units of time (e.g. in years), but instead will be in number of substitutions.

 ### Specify the priors (Priors)

 The most important priors to specify here are the priors on the number of active routes of gene flow, the rates of gene flow and the effective population sizes.
 An active route of gene flow denotes a route of gene flow between two species that is non zero.
 The prior on the number of active routes (migIndicatorSum.species) of gene flow is by defaults a Poisson Prior with lambda=0.693.
 This puts about 50% of the probability mass on 0 active routes of gene flow.
 This means that in absence of information about gene flow, a prior probability on having gene flow is fairly low.

 In order to speed up the setup, most of the priors are already set to what they should be, expect for the prior on the migration rates.
-From a hypothetical previous analysis, we know that our tree has a height of about 0.02 substitutions.
+From a hypothetical previous analysis, we know that our tree has a height of about 0.02 substitutions per site.
 If we had a migration rate of 1/0.02=50, this would mean that one lineage of a gene from present to the root is expected to migrate on average 1 time.
 The prior on the migration rates is set in the _migRates.Species_ block.
-If we set the mean of the log Normal distribution to 2.5, this assumes that we expect about 1 in every 20 lineages to have one migration event over the course of the whole species tree.
+If we set the mean of the log Normal distribution to 25, this assumes that we expect about 1 in every 2 lineages to have one migration event over the course of the whole species tree.
 This is not exactly true, but is an ok approximation for the order of magnitude of how many migration events we expect under this prior.

 <figure>
 	<a id="fig:example1"></a>